 Patients can earn Camano Bucks by working toward their treatment goals, helping others without being asked, helping clean the cottage, doing well in therapy groups, and having exceptional behavior.
 Children can save their Camano Bucks to purchase items in Camano Store.
 Most items in the store cost between 100 - 2000 Camano Bucks.
-Purchases can be made from Camano Store twice per week and it is run by Damien.
+Purchases can be made from Camano Store twice per week and it is run by the Shift Leads (PCCC2s).